vitorgalvao/alfred-workflows/WatchList/README.md

 `wle` is for reordering, renaming, and manually removing of items.

-If you use [DownMedia](https://github.com/vitorgalvao/alfred-workflows/tree/master/DownMedia) it has an option to add the downloaded video files directly to your watchlist.
+[DownMedia](https://github.com/vitorgalvao/alfred-workflows/tree/master/DownMedia) and [PlayAddress](https://github.com/vitorgalvao/alfred-workflows/tree/master/PlayAddress) have options to add to your watchlist.

 #### Subtitle reference: